 According to NBC News, new SARS-CoV-2 variants are making it harder for researchers to model the course of the pandemic.

 The New York Times reports that experts say President Joe Biden's goal of vaccinating 1 million people a day in the US in the next 100 days is too low a bar.

-In Science this week: neutrophils rely on microRNA to protect against lung inflammation, and more.
+In Science this week: single-cell lineage tracing technique applied to study lung cancer metastasis, and more.